hazelcast/hazelcast-python-client/docs/index.rst

 -  Integration with `Hazelcast Cloud <https://cloud.hazelcast.com/>`__
 -  Support for serverless and traditional web service architectures with **Unisocket** and **Smart** operation modes
--  Ability to listen client lifecycle, cluster state and distributed data structure events
+-  Ability to listen to client lifecycle, cluster state, and distributed data structure events
 -  and `many
    more <https://hazelcast.org/imdg/clients-languages/python/#client-features>`__